skimzor/MGB-DC/README.md

 # MGB-DC
-"Reverse engineered" an original Game Boy Pocket MGB DC/DC Board and recreated it in KiCad.
+"Reverse engineered" an OEM Game Boy Pocket MGB DC/DC Board (revision LSEP01088A1) and recreated it in KiCad.